gkaguirrelab/Spitschan_2017_PNAS/README.md

-# spitschan_2017_NatureNeuro
+# Spitschan_2017_PNAS
-Configuration and top-level execution of analyses for Spitschan et al., 2017 Nature Neuroscience
+Configuration and top-level execution of analyses for Spitschan et al., 2017 PNAS